 - On-farm projects

-- Irrigation Industry Improvement Program – supports irrigators to ensure they remain at the forefront of irrigation practice whilst meeting the water return targets specified by the Basin Plan
+- Irrigation Industry Improvement Program – supporting irrigators to ensure they remained at the forefront of irrigation practice whilst meeting the water return targets specified by the Basin Plan.

 - Regional Development and Innovation Fund – funding for major projects from non-irrigating businesses or organisations to deliver regional employment opportunities and improve regional economic diversity.